-Are you struggling with an obstacle?
-These 8 tips to overcoming obstacles in life will help you get through the challenges.
+Are you struggling with an obstacle, big or small?
+Here are 8 tips to overcoming obstacles in life and getting through the challenges.

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

-A few weeks ago, I read the book The Obstacle Is the Way by Ryan Holiday.
+One of the best books I read was The Obstacle Is the Way by Ryan Holiday.
 The book covered all aspects of obstacles, from lessons to learn to finding the will to get through them.
-I found the lessons applicable to parenthood and family life that I thought I’d share the top eight I learned here with you.
+I found the lessons applicable to parenthood and family life so much that I thought I’d share the top eight I learned here with you.

 If you find yourself struggling with overcoming obstacles in life, remember these eight reminders to get you through it:

-I read and watched the movie The Martian all about a fictional astronaut stuck on Mars.
-I remember telling my husband I couldn’t understand how the character remained calm even as he realized he was stuck on a planet all alone.
-I didn’t think anyone could that collected in such dire circumstances.
+I read and watched the movie The Martian, all about a fictional astronaut stuck on Mars.
+I remember telling my husband that I couldn’t understand how the character remained so calm even as he realized he was stuck on a planet all alone.
+I didn’t think anyone could be that collected in such dire circumstances.

-Then as I read The Obstacle Is the Way, I learned that NASA staff and astronauts are trained to control their emotions, especially in crisis mode.
-No matter how bad the situation or whichever malfunction they faced, they learned how to control their emotions.
+Then, as I read The Obstacle Is the Way, I learned that NASA staff and astronauts are actually trained to control their emotions, especially in crisis mode.
+No matter how bad the situation or the malfunction they faced, they learned how to control their emotions.

 Suddenly the book and the movie made more sense.
 The character had to control his emotions and was, in fact, behaving in an accurate and realistic way.

 We can learn to be just as collected.
-After all, succumbing to our emotions means we make more mistakes.
-We lose hope or can’t think clearly.
-During an obstacle, we can’t afford to panic.
+After all, succumbing to our emotions means we make more mistakes, lose hope, or can’t think clearly.
+But it’s exactly during an obstacle that we can’t afford to panic.

-One of the best ways to defeat overwhelming emotions is through logic.
-We take a step back and analyze what we’ve got to work with and what we can do moving forward.
+How can we manage our emotions?
+One of the best ways is through logic.
+We can take a step back and analyze what we’ve got to work with and what we can do moving forward.
 We brainstorm ways to solve our problems.

 2. Be objective